Analyzing Masco (NYSE:MAS) & Omega Flex (NYSE:OFLX)

-Masco (NYSE:MAS) and Omega Flex (NASDAQ:OFLX) are both construction companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their earnings, risk, valuation, profitability, dividends, analyst recommendations and institutional ownership.
+Masco (NYSE:MAS) and Omega Flex (NASDAQ:OFLX) are both construction companies, but which is the better business?
+We will compare the two businesses based on the strength of their profitability, earnings, risk, valuation, institutional ownership, dividends and analyst recommendations.

 This table compares Masco and Omega Flex’s gross revenue, earnings per share (EPS) and valuation.